 pango | Advanced text | Complex text rendering with font shaping |

-For a workstation that handles common web and photography formats, install the most useful optional dependencies:
+For a workstation that handles common web, photography, and document formats, install the most useful optional dependencies:

 For GPU-accelerated processing on systems with compatible hardware, add ocl-icd to enable OpenCL support.
 This speeds up operations on large images or batch processing tasks, though the performance gain depends on your specific GPU and the operations you perform.

-Verify that the new formats are available by listing supported formats:
+Verify that the main delegated formats are available by listing supported formats and using grep to filter command output to the rows you need:

 HEIC HEIC rw+ High Efficiency Image Format